Affiliate links on Android Authority may earn us a commission. Learn more.

 Google wants to help app developers, both Android and iOS, market their apps.
-To assist with this, the company has this week launched the .app domain, an all-new top-level domain (TLD) aimed at app creators.
+To assist with this, the company has launched the .app domain extension this week, an all-new top-level domain (TLD) aimed at app creators.

 If you want to learn more about what .app domains are and how they work, check out our guide to Google’s new venture below.